ccswbs/UoGd7-Training/advancedguide/howto-accordion.md

 ![image](../.gitbook/assets/accord2.png)

+To create collapsible sections in your content:

+1. Under Text Format, ensure your page is set to "Full HTML" instead of "Filtered HTML"
-To create collapsible sections in your content: 1.
-Click the _Source_ button on the editor toolbar to switch the editor to source editing mode
+1. Click the _Source_ button on the editor toolbar to switch the editor to source editing mode

 ![image](../.gitbook/assets/source2.png)